Mrm34/posture-detection-app/README.md

 # posture-detection-app
-AI-based mobile application for real-time human posture detection using deep learning.
-Built with Flutter for frontend and TensorFlow for model integration.
-Provides real-time posture analysis with Firebase for authentication and data management.
+AI-based real-time posture detection mobile application.
+The system uses MediaPipe for human pose landmark extraction and Python Flask for backend processing of posture analysis.
+Flutter is used to build the cross-platform mobile interface, while Firebase is integrated for authentication and real-time storage of posture data such as daily and weekly reports.
+The application provides real-time feedback to help users monitor and improve their sitting posture.